HotPocketDev/evernode-auditor/README.md

 1. `npm run build:installer` will create `dist/auditor-installer.tar.gz`

 ## Auditing
-1. Default auditing contract and it's client will be setup in installation if no constomized contract is provided.
+1. Default auditing contract and its client will be setup in installation if no customized contract is provided.
-1. The audit contract client should have implemented an export audit function which wrapped the audit process.
+1. The audit contract client should have implemented an export audit function which wraps the audit process.
 1. The audit function should return a boolean (true on audit sucess and false on audit failure).
 ```
 exports.audit = async (ip, userPort) => {}